Blitz3r123/D.E.A.T/README.md

 4. Edit the `package.json` file and change `--platform=darwin` to correspond with your operating system.
 4. Enter `npm run build` to build the application.
 5. The application should be found in the newly created folder (folder name may differ).

-**_This application is currently under heavy development.
-Once the application reaches a deployable state this message will disappear._**